mad4j/puzzles/Hungry-Frog.md

 # Hungry Frog

-Resolve Knight Tour like problems using Warnsdorff heuristic.
+Resolving the Hungry Frog puzzle using Warnsdorff heuristic.

 The Hungry Frog puzzle is a problem like the Knight Tour with the following rules:
 * Frog needs to jump on each chercker board square one (and one only) time